 - The BBC director general, Tony Hall, says he aims to end the BBC pay gap by 2020.
-However, lawyers have warned that the company could be sued for discrimination by some of its star women.

-- The BBC is partly funded by a fee of £147 per household for anyone who wants to watch live TV or use BBC iPlayer.
+- The BBC is partly funded by a license fee of £147 per household for anyone who wants to watch live TV or use BBC iPlayer.